Dr Michelle Percharde is an epigenetics and stem cell biologist. She carried out her undergraduate degree in Biochemistry

 at September 2019 with a MRC LMS studentship.
 Some hobbies outside the lab are history and

 avoiding to be deported before finishing his PhD once Brexit happens traveling.

 Paul completed his PhD in 2019 in the Di Croce lab at the Centre for Genomic Regulation (CRG) in Barcelona, his work focusing on the epigenetic regulation of gene expression during mESC differentiation.
 He then joined the MRC LMS as a postdoc in the Percharde lab in April 2020.
 In his free time, Paul is a sports, board game, video game and music enthusiast

-Nathan Cheung - Imperial project student
+Nathan Cheung - Imperial undergraduate (now Medical Student, Hong Kong)

 Nathan carried out his Undergraduate project jointly supervised by Dr Louise Fets and the Drug Transport and Tumour Metabolism group, exploring the role of solute transporters and metabolism in distinct early developmental states.